crocs-muni/sec-certs/src/sec_certs/data/reference_annotations/readme.md

 - The folder [split](split) contains split of the CC Dataset to `train/valid/test` splits for learning.
 - The csv file [manually_annotated_references.csv](./manually_annotated_references.csv) contains manually acquired labels to references obtained with the methodology outlined below.
+- The folder `adam` contains manual annotations created by Adam
+- The folder `jano` contains manual annotations created by Jano
+- The folder `conflicts` contains conflicting annotations between Adam and Jano, as weel as their resolution
+- The contents of the `final` folder can thus be obtained by taking annotations either from `adam` or `jano` folder and masking them by `resolution_label` from `conflicts` folder.

 ### Reference taxonomy